cashubtc/nuts/exchange-partial-fill.md

 A single `/v1/exchange` request MAY mix pool-mode and standard-mode participants.
 Standard-mode participants omit `pool_manifest` and `pool_selection` and are validated under base [NUT-Exchange][exchange] rules; rule 8p derives each participant's receive keyset per mode — from the manifest for pool mode, from the outputs for standard mode.

 Version 1 uses the full manifest.
 Pool size is logarithmic in the representable receive and change ranges, and every request remains subject to both `max_pool_entries` per participant and NUT-Exchange's `max_request_bytes` for the complete request.
 The mint MUST reject a request exceeding either limit, and a wallet MUST NOT create a pool-mode authorization that cannot fit both advertised limits.
-For idempotent retries, a pool-mode participant's canonical record (and thus `request_digest`) includes `pool_manifest` and `pool_selection` in addition to `inputs` and `outputs`, so two requests differing only in manifest or selection cannot alias to one cached response.
+For idempotent retries, a pool-mode participant's canonical record is `JCS({"inputs": ..., "outputs": ..., "pool_manifest": ...}) || hex_decode(pool_selection)` (same JCS rules as base NUT-Exchange; `pool_manifest` in index order), appended to `req_canonical`, so two requests differing only in manifest or selection cannot alias to one cached response. `hex_decode(pool_selection)` is the raw bitmap (`⌈len(pool_manifest)/8⌉` bytes); its length is derivable from the manifest, so no length prefix is needed.
 Merkle roots and inclusion proofs are not valid version-1 request forms.
 A future Merkle form MUST use a separately advertised version or mode that defines the leaf encoding, global index binding, tree construction and domain separation, proof encoding, and proof-size limits.

 Response: same as NUT-Exchange — `{signatures: [...]}`, one `BlindSignature` array per participant.
 Pool-mode participants receive signatures for their selected entries only.